 4. Nessy Fingers– This program was developed for children aged seven to 12 with difficulties with spatial awareness and dyslexia.

 The program reduces frustration for children with spatial difficulty, starting at a low level of four words per minute to allow more time to find the keys.
-Nessy Fingers introduces the letters alphabetically, helping children with dyslexia to learn the letters in a familiar sequence.
+Nessy Fingers introduces the letters alphabetically, helping children with dyslexia in occupational therapy services, (or not!) to learn the letters in a familiar sequence.

 There are activities exploring five different islands, winning trophies and rewards as they learn.
 Nessy Fingers offers a free trial, or costs $55 plus, for a yearly subscription.